mnunberg/couchbase-python-client/docs/source/api/items.rst

 .. module:: couchbase.items

-The :class:`~couchbase.items.Item` class is a subclass of :class:`~couchbase.result.ValueResult`.
+The :class:`~couchbase.items.Item` class is a subclass of :class:`~couchbase.result.Result`.
 It differs from its parent in that it is instantiable by the user, and can also contain fields not originally defined in the superclass (i.e. it has a ``__dict__`` field).